 Financial Aid Warning

 Students placed on Financial Aid Warning may continue to receive their financial aid for the warning term.
-The student will have one term to obtain an acceptable academic standing.
+The student will have one term to meet the required standards.
 If the student has not met SAP at the end of the warning term, financial aid is suspended.

 Financial Aid for the upcoming term will not be released until grades have been evaluated.
 It is the student’s responsibility to make arrangements with the Cashier’s Office for tuition and fees.